craigkerstiens/postgresguide.com/source/index.rst

 services available such as `Heroku Postgres <http://postgres.heroku.com>`_.

 .. note::
-    This still is still under rapid development.
+    This is still under rapid development.
 Please send any suggestions (or requests) to craig.kerstiens@gmail.com.
 If you're interested in helping to maintain this document please hop over to `github <https://github.com/craigkerstiens/postgresguide.com>`_ and